calvin-cs262-organization/monopoly-project/README.md

 - Other documents (e.g., this [sample test script](https://github.com/calvin-cs262-organization/monopoly-project/blob/master/documents/csWebsiteTestScript.docx))

-The raw documents for these deliverables should be checked into this project repo.
+The raw documents for these deliverables should be checked into this project repo so that they can be managed by the DVCS.

 You will publish the following materials elsewhere: